Jota-MK/jota-mk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am João Kling, currently pursuing a Master's degree in Economics at EPGE-FGV, building upon my Bachelor's Degree in Economics from the University of São Paulo.
-My academic journey was sparked by a profound interest in monetary policy, which not only integrated my studies in macroeconomics and microeconomics but also ignited a keen enthusiasm for finance.
-Courses in statistics further equipped me with the analytical tools to explore the intricate impacts of government fiscal policies on economic fluctuations in my recent research.
-I am passionate about leveraging statistical and mathematical methodologies to unravel the complexities inherent in economic phenomena.
+I'm João Kling, currently pursuing a Master's in Economics at EPGE-FGV, following my Bachelor's in Economics from the University of São Paulo.
+My academic journey began with a fascination for monetary policy, intertwining my studies in macroeconomics and microeconomics, and igniting an interest in finance.
+I am driven by the endless potential of statistical and mathematical tools to unravel the complexities inherent in economic systems.

-Beyond academia, my fascination with the Ancient Greek and Latin languages drives me to uncover timeless wisdom within classical texts.
-When I'm not immersed in economic theory, I indulge in the world of cinema, appreciating how films intricately portray human emotions and the complexities of existence.
-Furthermore, I find solace and adventure in the outdoors, particularly amidst the serene beauty of mountains during my hiking escapades.
+Beyond academia, my passion for Ancient Greek and Latin literature adds depth to my perspective, while hiking in the mountains provides solace and inspiration amidst the academic rigors.